About Me

-don’t let anyone take that fire or light from you.
+Don’t let anyone take that fire and light from you.

 Since my recovery, I have talked about my illness openly.
 Born and raised in Hamilton, Ontario.
 I’ve never been married.
 No kids.
 Lot’s of independence.
 I am extremely happy.
 I love my life.
 But I always have room for more.